-1. Transactions with subsidiaries and associates with subsidiaries and associates Net sales 776,009 million yen Purchases, etc. 296,699 million yen Transactions other than operating transactions 154,590 million yen
+1. Transactions with subsidiaries and associates Net sales 803,942 million yen Purchases, etc. 227,045 million yen Transactions other than operating transactions 181,910 million yen

-- 2. Gain on sale of fixed assets Mainly relates to gains on the sale of land. - 3.
-Loss on business transfer
+- Gain on sale of fixed assets Mainly relates to gains on the sale of land. - Gain on business transfer Mainly due to adjustment of sales price in connection with a transfer of the anti-vibration rubber business.

-Based on the decision and execution to transfer the anti-vibration rubber business and the chemical products solutions business, the related expenses were recorded.